Adaptech/letseventsource/README.md

 ### In:

-Event Markdown (EMD) is a machine- and remote collaboration friendly way of doing event storming.
-It retains what makes the Post-It & paper-on-the-wall version successful: Easy to do.
+* Event Markdown (EMD) is a machine- and remote collaboration friendly way of capturing the results of an [event storming](http://ziobrando.blogspot.ca/2013/11/introducing-event-storming.html).
+It attempts to distract as little as possible from what makes the stickies & paper-on-the-wall version so successful and to augment it: Easy to do.
 Brings business and technical people together.
 Fun.
 Deliberately fuzzy to discourage getting lost in detail not (yet) needed.

-Event Markup Language (EML) is a simple implementation agnostic YAML based declarative language for describing event sourced systems.
-Custom business rules and read models in NodeJS or Golang.
+* Event Markup Language (EML) is a simple implementation-agnostic YAML DSL for describing event sourced systems, custom business rules and read models.

 ### Out: